Featured in 11 Wing Recipes to Make Your Super Bowl Soar

 You marinate the wing drummettes in a mixture of honey, mustard, olive oil, soy sauce, and garlic, and then roast them in the oven until done.

 You don't have to use only drummettes, you can use wingettes or just pieces of chicken, cut the size of drummette.
 Note that cooking time will vary with different cuts.

 Honey Mustard Chicken Wings

 - 8 cloves garlic, peeled and crushed

-- 2 Tbsp honey
+- 2 tablespoons honey

-- 2 Tbsp Dijon mustard
+- 2 tablespoons Dijon mustard

-- 2 Tbsp lemon juice
+- 2 tablespoons lemon juice

-- 1/4 cup olive oil
+- 1/4 cup extra virgin olive oil

 - 2 teaspoons salt

 - 1 teaspoon freshly ground pepper

 - 20 chicken wing drummettes

 Marinate the chicken wings:

 Rinse and pat dry the chicken wings.
 Place them in a large bowl or marinade bag.